gatsbyjs/gatsby-source-wordpress-experimental/docs/features/incremental-builds.md

 # Incremental Builds

-"Incremental builds" means that only changed data is pulled and only pages using that data are rebuilt when content changes in WordPress.
+"Incremental builds" means that only changed data is pulled from WordPress and only pages using that data are rebuilt when content changes in WordPress.

 When you're using [Gatsby Cloud](https://www.gatsbyjs.com/), inc-builds will work by default! :zap:

-There are no other other services which can provide incremental builds, wether they claim to or not.
+There are no other other services which can provide true incremental builds wether they claim they can or not.
 If your "inc-builds" take longer than a minute, consider switching to [Gatsby Cloud](https://www.gatsbyjs.com/) :smile_cat:

 You can expect proper inc-build times to be between 4 - 12 seconds depending on your setup.